kuso-ge/GodotFake2DShadows/README.md

 ![alt text](https://i.imgur.com/YrXUr92.png)

+You can always buy me a coffee if this article/repo helped @ https://ko-fi.com/myiasis

 //TODO: I'll continue the rest when I get another free time (cries in the corner)
-//You can always buy me a coffee if this article/repo helped @ https://ko-fi.com/myiasis